Separation anxiety happens with many kids. From infants to toddlers and beyond, here’s what you should know about separation anxiety in children.

 - Prepare them for any upcoming changes by talking, reading books, and drawing pictures.
 Let them know what to expect.

-- For babies and toddlers, present them with plenty of opportunity early on to spend time with other adults, especially relatives and potential caregivers.
+- Allow babies and toddlers to spend time with other adults, especially relatives and caregivers.
 I recommend starting this around 5-6 months.

-- Allow the child an opportunity to meet new teachers and visit new classrooms before they will be dropped off.
+- Allow the child to meet new teachers and visit new classrooms before they will be dropped off.
 This helps them have a visual of what they will experience and mentally prepare.

 - Establish a routine and as much consistency as possible.

-SSBE: If a parent is concerned that her child’s separation anxiety may be extreme or lasting too long, when should she seek help from a professional?
+Let’s say a parent is concerned the separation anxiety seems extreme or lasts too long.
+When should she seek help from a professional?

-KP: With every stage in a child’s development, there are “normal” behaviors that can seem to go too far.
+With every stage in a child’s development, “normal” behaviors can seem to go too far.
 If you have a feeling something is not right, talk to your pediatrician or child therapist.
-As a parent, you are the expert on your child and if something is out of the ordinary, there is no harm in getting more information to ease that nagging feeling in the back of your mind.
+As a parent, you’re the expert on your child.
+If something is out of the ordinary, get more information to ease that nagging feeling in the back of your mind.

-I treated one preschool child who developed separation anxiety after learning about the sudden death of a family member.
-The child cried when mom walked into another room, refused to sleep in their own bed or take a bath without mom near, and was fearful and anxious for most of the day.
+I treated one preschool child who developed separation anxiety after the sudden death of a family member.
+The child cried when mom walked into another room.
+She refused to sleep in her own bed or take a bath without mom near, and was fearful and anxious for most of the day.
 This is an example of extreme separation anxiety.

-KP: There are some fabulous books for the kids out there.
+Here are some fabulous books to read with kids.
 Use these to prepare your child for separation or to help ease their separation anxiety.